We collect humanitarian aid for refugee camps in Jordan and Lebanon

 A: Yes!
 In fact, there are around 4 million refugees in Jordan and Lebanon combined.
 The more help collecting humanitarian aid the better!

 Q: I have some items that aren't on THE LIST that could be really useful to refugees in camps.
-Glasses, toys, crocheting needles, etc. Will you take them?
+What about glasses, toys, crocheting needles, etc?

 A: We will not take items that are not on the list.
 The items on the list are 100% intentional, in order to fill gaps of need that they continuously have, and it is our mission to make sure we respond to those particular shortages.
 The list may change from time to time, but before that happens, we will let you know!

 Q: I'm running a donation drive for some items on the list.
 How should we box them?

 A: Go ahead and drop the aid off in any size box or bag.
 The drop-off coordinator will then pack it into specialized boxes and label them with specific information.

 Q: I live in an area where there is no drop off point.
 How can I donate from my area?

 A: This is a relatively new project, so we don't yet have drop-off points in every area.
 We'd love you to help us find a new drop-off coordinator in your area.
 Please email email@example.com to volunteer as a drop-off point.

 Q: You are based in Arizona.
 Are you allowed to operate a project in Utah?

 A: We have official permission from the Utah Division of Consumer Protection to operate this project in Utah.